Tanjy55/tp/docs/DeveloperGuide.md

 The above process runs until `Exit` is read from the user.

-An example of component interaction when the user adds one quote, and then add one item to that quote is given in the sequence diagram below:
+Sequence diagram example of component interaction when the user adds one quote, and then add one item to that quote:

 !['taxSequenceDiagram'](./src/taxSequenceDiagram.png)